GianpaoloBranca/SoftwareEng2/scratches/PPD/PPD.md

 # 2 Project size, cost and effort estimation

 In this section we will use well known approaches to project planning to estimate di dimension and the cost in time and money that our project will have.
-We will use the Function Points approach for the size estimation and than COCOMO for the cost and effort estimation.
+We will use the Function Points approach for the size estimation and than COCOMO for the cost and effort estimation and we will not consider, for the most part, the presentation layer.

 ## 2.1 Size estimation: function points